ksriner01/RespawnMarket/README.md

 # RespawnMarket

-I created the WebApp project for this class on my own.
+I created this WebApp project for this class on my own.

 I propose to create a video game themed reseller marketplace where people can go to specifically sell their games or gaming computer parts to others who may be looking for a good deal.
 The name of this reseller marketplace application would be RespawnMarket as respawning is a mechanic in many games where a character comes back to life and this marketplace would allow people to give their parts and games life once more in the hands of someone else.